tiansiyuan/kubeflow-docs/docs/user-guide/spark.rst

 Define the pipeline
 ^^^^^^^^^^^^^^^^^^^

-We can now define our final pipeline using above functions.
+We can now define our final pipeline using above functions in the notebook.

+**Note:** If you name your apply component YAML file differently, remember to change the ``k8s-apply-component.yaml`` to your own.

 .. code-block:: python